akalnay/Determination/ReadMe.md

     2. Two date-time values are provided when creating the `CurrentDateTimeProviderStub` class instance.
 However only one of the provided values will be used by the `IsItTeaTime1` method.
 3. `IsItTeaTime2(ICurrentDateTimeProvider currentDateTimeProvider, DateTime startDateTime, DateTime endDateTime)`).
 This method can also be tested with unit tests.
 Two items are of note here:
     1. This method retrieves the current date-time twice.
-This introduces a slight bug in the method's logic:  it is possible that when the current date time is retrieved for the first time the value falls within the required range, whereas when it is retrieved a second time it falls outside of the range.
+Note that this method has a slight bug, rather than determining the current date-time when invoked, it uses the current date-time when calculating if the value is within the required range.
+It is possible that when the current date time is retrieved for the first time the value falls within the required range, whereas when it is retrieved a second time it is outside of the range.
     2. Two date-time values are provided when creating the `CurrentDateTimeProviderStub` class instance; the first value provided falls within the date-time range being tested while the second value falls outside the range.
 This will cause the method's calculation to fail and the method will produce an erroneous result.

 ```C#